yellowbluesky/PixivforMuzei3/README.md

 Inspired by https://github.com/dahlia/muzei-pixiv, the aim of this app is to extend functionality and usability.

-All SNI bypass capability was contributed by @Notsfsssf, author of https://github.com/Notsfsssf/Pix-EzViewer
+All SNI bypass capability was contributed by [Notsfsssf](https://github.com/Notsfsssf), author of [Pix-EzViewer](https://github.com/Notsfsssf/Pix-ezviewer)

 Features
   - Can pull pictures from rankings, feed, or bookmarks